Vincent-Lauwen/Tweet-Service/README.md

 # Tweet-Service

 ## Running it (development)
-1. `docker compose -f docker-compose.yml up`: Starts database in Docker
+1. `docker-compose -f docker-compose.yml up`: Starts database in Docker
 2. `Add-Migration DBInit` &
 3. `Update-Database` to migrate models to database
 2. Run service from Intellij or use mvn